asciiphil/place-merge/README.md

 pull more or less data, depending on how long you want it to run.

-After you've imported or fetched some flair, run `correlate-timestamps.py` to figure out adjustments to the dataset's timestamps.
+After you've imported or fetched some flair, run `correlate-timestamps.py` to figure out adjustments to the datasets' timestamps.

 At this point, you can run `merge.py` with x and y command line parameters to show the merged series of changes for that pixel.  e.g.: